 In one of our recent penetration testing projects, we needed to find an easy yet efficient solution for monitoring and analyzing traffic between the Linux kernel and the user space.
 We developed an approach that combines the use of Netfilter queue (NFQUEUE) and Address Resolution Protocol (ARP) spoofing, a traffic manipulation technique that works similarly to a Man in the Middle (MITM) attack.

-The combination of NFQUEUE and ARP spoofing can be used for analyzing network traffic, investigating data leaks, examining the behavior of a particular application, and analyzing the current state and performance of the system as a whole.
+The combination of NFQUEUE and ARP spoofing can be used for analyzing network traffic, investigating data leaks, examining the behavior of a particular application, and other network monitoring and management tasks.

 Modifying network traffic with NFQUEUE